 Let’s Get to the Fun Part: Journaling

-For this you will need something to write on, something to write with, and of course, one of our High Quality Endless Beautiful Sessions and a computer or cell phone to play it.
+For this you will need something to write on, something to write with, and of course, Endless Beautiful audio, and a computer or cell phone to play it.
 Make sure you can hear the session clearly through either speakers or headphones.

-Each of our High Quality Endless Beautiful Sessions is 15 minutes long and is comprised of several different soundscapes that we have recorded.
 You are going to want to write while you listen to the audio.
-The only rule here is that you can’t stop until the 15 minutes are over.
+The only rule here is that you can’t stop while the audio is playing.
+It’s okay to play the audio for a shorter length of time when you are first getting started.
+Seven-and-a-half minutes is a good starting point, especially in a group setting.
+However, we think you’ll be surprised how fast the time goes while you’re journaling.
 Below are a few ways you can utilize the sounds in the sessions as a journal prompt.

 Beside being a lot of fun recording the sounds, we specifically use sound clips because they leave a lot of mental space for you to recall memories and thoughts.
 We also use recordings that have several subjects and actions within them.
 This allows two different people to take away very different memories or other influences from a single soundscape.

 Some EB Sessions have 7 sounds in them.
 Some have twice that.
 Some force you to work within a specific soundscape for 2 – 3 minutes and others switch in under 30 seconds.
-This demands that you to be flexible during your journal writing.
+The EB Engine is completely randomized, so you get something new every time.
+This demands flexibility during your journal writing.
 Embrace the challenge and see where it takes your mind.

 Journal prompts are a great way to instill discipline when it comes to journal writing.
-The great thing about the Endless Beautiful Method is that although no session or individual recording is the same, each session is 15 minutes long.
-The sessions begin and end with a chime.
-You can train your mind and your body to become incredibly productive during these 15 minutes.
+The great thing about the Endless Beautiful Method is that although no session or individual recording is the same, you can determine exactly how much time you want to journal.
+Each session is 15 minutes long.
+The EB Engine has a stopwatch below it that you can activate to watch the time.
 Just remember – Don’t stop writing until that final chime!

 We have a few more tips: